Trauma Therapy in San Francisco & Across California

 Trauma isn’t just what happened to you; it’s how your body and nervous system had to adapt to survive.
-You might feel anxious, disconnected, hyperaware, or shut down.
+You might feel anxious, numb, disconnected, hyperaware, or shut down.

 Therapy can help you slowly and safely process trauma, so it no longer defines your daily life or your relationships.